flarum/docs/docs/extend/frontend.md

 This is a standard configuration file to enable support for Typescript with the options that Flarum needs.

-Even if you choose not to use Typescript in your extension, which is supported natively by our Webpack config, it's still recommended to install the `flarum-tsconfig` package and to include this configuration file so that your IDE can infer types for our core JS.
+Even if you choose not to use TypeScript in your extension, which is supported natively by our Webpack config, it's still recommended to install the `flarum-tsconfig` package and to include this configuration file so that your IDE can infer types for our core JS.

 To get the typings working, you need to run `composer update` in your extension folder, to download the latest copy of Flarum's core into a `vendor` folder.
 Remember not to commit this folder, if you're using a version control system such as Git.